kimptoc/wowactivityfeed/readme.md

 ## FIXED MAYBE PENDING BEING TESTED
 - performance? seems ok after restart, removed collection caching... - GC issue or VM issue?
 - do all in memory?  only persist registered/latest item from armory? limit history to n'entries...
-- armory job seems to lockup sometimes... added a timeout, see if it helps...
-- rss/guid is rubbish / waiting on google reader/twitterfeed - see if they handle the new id better
-- titles changes?
+- details a char's titles changes?
 - some criteria cases come up blank?

 ## LATER